burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 http://pt-emscriptenport.x10.mx/runner.html

+### (Update: No, not to the game.
+This is a Revision of runner.html that repurposed unused buttons and made them accessible while in-game)

 Unfornately there are many bugs that can severely impact the game such as
 - No sound
 - Game Frame being heavily misplaced (Somewhat Fixable through ingame settings)